ejconlon/notate/README.md

 An easy workflow for IHaskell notebooks using intero.

 STATUS: Not functional yet.
-The kernel is the ihaskell demo kernel, not intero.
+The kernel is the ihaskell demo "calc" kernel, not intero.

 NOTE: This lifts whole the `ipython-haskell` subproject from https://github.com/gibiansky/IHaskell since there's some 8.1 issues in that project.
 For now, I've included the original license as `LICENSE.ihaskell` here, but I'm going to get rid of both ASAP.